 Bongos were created around 1900 in Cuba for Latin American dance bands.
 They consist of two single-headed Afro-Cuban drums of slighly different diameters yoked together.
 They can be played with the palms of your hands and fingers.
 You can hear Irma play bongos on her Gordon Lightfoot Miguel cover song on her Possibilities album, and she sometimes backs up some of my acoustic guitar jazz instrumentals with bongos.

 The Cajón (Spanish for box, also called Beatbox Drum) was developed by African slaves in colonial coastal Peru during the 18th century based on earlier African box drums.
-From its Afro-Pervian music origins, it is used extensively in Andean, Cuban, and Flameco music and becoming popular in other music styles.
+From its Afro-Peruvian music origins, it is used extensively in Andean, Cuban, and Flamenco music and becoming popular in other music styles.
 You get a boomy bass drum sound by striking the middle of the front face.
 As you strike closer to the edge, you get a higher pitch sound.
 Some modern models include snares on the back of the front face (as used on the bottom head of a snare drum) for the same effect.
 Irma plays cajón on six tracks on her Possibilities album.

 Guiros